 - “good” thinking – such as reasoning, abstract thinking, problem solving and generalising

-- ease or speed of learning – a ‘child prodigy’ may learn from being told/shown something just once or quickly see errors as learning opportunities
+- ease or speed of learning – a ‘child prodigy’ may learn from being told/shown something just once or they may quickly see errors as learning opportunities

 - advanced verbal abilities – such as early or sophisticated expressive language development (speech), sophisticated vocabulary and/or complex sentences; or advanced receptive language, such as the ability to understand concepts and directions